AxelCodron/RAUG-Cahet-Codron/README.md

 You arrive at an hospital looking for your little brother who didn't come back.
 However, you found no one there, except for strange creatures...

 # Controls
-Use ZQSD or WASD to move, E to interact, and enter to progress in dialogues.
+Use ZQSD or WASD to move, E to interact, and space to progress in dialogues.

 # Photos of gameplay
 ![ ](public/gameplay-images/hospital.png)